-To convert the meta, using Convert To in Object Mode.
+To convert the meta to a real mesh, use Convert in Object Mode.

 A „family“ is a way to regroup several meta objects, producing something very similar to having several metas inside the same object.

-A family is defined by the left part of an object’s name (the one before the dot).
-Remember,
+It is defined by the left part of an object’s name (the one before the first dot).

-an object’s name is the one in the Object name field, in most panels,
+Remember, an object’s name is the one in the Object Name field, in most panels,

-not the Metaball name field, which is the meta data-block’s name… For example,
+not the Metaball Name field, which is the meta data-block’s name…

 Each meta object in the same „family“ is associated with one another as discussed below.

 The base meta object determines the basis, the resolution, the threshold, and the transformations.
 It also has the material and texture area.
-The base meta is effectively the parent of (or perhaps a better word to use is „the owner of“) the other metas in the group (i.e. it is as if the other metas were „included“ or joined into the base one).
+In a way, the base meta is the „owner“ of the other metas in the family (i.e. it is as if the other metas were „included“ or joined into the base one).

 When working with multiple scenes, take care naming your meta objects so the base is always in the same scene as other metas.

-Failing to do this will give confusing behavior (invisible meta objects).
+Failing to do so will give confusing behaviors (like invisible meta objects).

 The base meta object controls the polygonalization (mesh structure) for the group, and as such, also controls the polygonalization for the children (non-base) metas.
 If we transform the base meta, the children’s polygonalization changes.
 However, if we transform the children, the polygonalization remains unchanged.